 The department encourages anthropology majors and minors to explore internship and other career-related opportunities as much as possible while at Colby: these include JanPlan and summer internships, volunteer work, and other avenues for applying your anthropological learning outside the classroom.
 Read about past student internship experiences and explore ideas about careers where you can apply your anthropological skills.

 Start looking for internship ideas by browsing some of the sites listed below.
 Colby’s DavisConnects office can work with you to develop summer or JanPlan internships (including possible funding sources).
 DavisConnects can also help connect you with alumni interested in mentoring Colby students with specific career aspirations and help you explore a wide range of career options.

 These are only a few of the many possibilities open to anthropology students.
 Consult your advisor and check with Colby Career Services for more options.

 General Anthropology (some examples)

-- American Anthropological Association.
-Links to internship opportunities for undergraduate and graduate students.
+- See also this AAA Search engine for links to internship opportunities for undergraduate and graduate students.

 - Anthropology Internship Opportunities.
 Columbian College of Arts resources for how and where to apply to anthropology internships.